openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

 ```
 * For macOS, download a proper Python version from <https://www.python.org/> and install it.
 Note that macOS 10.x comes with python 2.7 installed, which is not supported, so you still need install Python from its official website.

 For PIP, make sure that you have installed the latest version.
-To check and upgrade your PIP version, run the following command:
+To check and upgrade your PIP version, run the following command after activating the virtual environment:

 @sphinxdirective